worstone/Americommerce4Net/README.md

 	products = response.Data;
 }
 ```
-The Repositories also have paging & throttling logic built in.
+The Repositories also has paging & throttling logic built in.

 Note:The Repositories require AppSettings in the App.config to be set.